dreampipcom/.github/profile/README.md

 Check our yesterday, and we can settle better options, to short our troubles today.

-The world can be wonderful for everyone, depending on how we look after each other.
+The world can be a wonderful promise, for everyone, with a hopeful gaze.

 A hug, a memento mori, a letter, or even 50 quids of fungible matter.